Tronix286/MFM-Hard-Disk-Dumper/readme.md

 The project is based on a wonderful development from David Gesswein - [MFM Hard Disk Reader/Emulator](http://https://www.pdp8online.com/mfm/mfm.shtml "MFM Hard Disk Reader/Emulator").
 Pi Pico acts as a simple executor of commands that the main computer (host) sends to her through a USB virtual COM port.
 Pico also sends the read track from the disk to the computer for further decryption by the original software from https://github.com/dgesswein/mfm/tree/master/mfm Of course, changes have been made to the original software that allow it to communicate with pico through a virtual com port using a simple binary protocol.

 ![](/hardware/photo_2022-12-02_10-48-02.jpg)
+## Compiling
+I am using MinGW x86 for build mfm_read target.
+Open MinGW shell, go to /software/windows_host and type `make clean` then `make mfm_read`.
+For Pi Pico i am using Visual CODE and cmake.